adotagarwal/WatchTower2/README.md

 ### Signal Verification

-You should be able to do the same LED trick last time, only this time with the long anode on AOUT1 and the short cathode on AOUT2.
+You should be able to do the same LED trick as last time, only this time with the long anode on AOUT1 and the short cathode on AOUT2.

 Or with your oscilloscope, you can look at the output of your microcontroller and compare it to the output of your amplifier: